Children Binge Eating: Different Stories but Similar Storylines

 There is a cultural tendency to label children and teens that may be on the higher end of the weight spectrum to have binge eating disorders.
 This is a misperception.
 Not all individuals who are within obese weight category struggle with BED.
 BED affects individuals who are within a normal weight range for height and developmental phase as well.

-The opposite is also true in that normal weight does not indicate that there is not any eating disturbances on hand.
+The opposite is also true in that normal weight does not indicate that there are not any eating disturbances on hand.
 Binge eating disorder can be present in a child who falls within the normal weight category.

 The stigmas surrounding weight and body size with binge eating disorder can make it more difficult to understand if a child may be struggling with BED.
 It is important to understand that weight, while helpful for measuring some aspects, cannot be used alone to determine the presence of BED.

 In fact, body mass index is a useful marker for growth expectations and healthful norms.
-But not for sweeping generalities assuming a disorder exist.
+But not for sweeping generalities assuming a disorder exists.
 Every child is different and individual factors such as genetics, physical frame; physiological, medical, activity levels and nutrition weigh into the picture.

 How do we help children binge eating and families struggling with binge eating disorders?